-Studying can be lonely and if you’re the type of person that thrives being around people, get others involved to help you out.
-Learning in study groups gives you the chance to talk over ideas and work through answers together.
-This type of peer interaction is also great if you struggle to understand the way your teacher explained something and you need it communicated in a way that makes sense to you.
+Studying can be lonely, and if you’re the type of person that thrives being around people, get others involved to help you out.
+Learning in study groups allows you to discuss ideas and work through answers together.
+This type of peer interaction is also great if you struggle to understand how your teacher explained something and need it communicated in a way that makes sense to you.
 Study buddies are great for this type of support as they are on your level and can help to make sense of tricky subjects.
 You can also return the favour when they get stuck too.

 Take breaks and eat well

-It can be easy to lose yourself in the books for hours on end, but this won’t help your recollection skills in the long run.
-Taking regular breaks and eating well feeds your brain and helps you to solve problems more efficiently.
-Drinking water instead of fizzy or caffeinated drinks are also more beneficial for keeping you feeling fresh and alert.
+Losing yourself in the books for hours can be easy, but this won’t help your recollection skills in the long run.
+Regular breaks and eating well feed your brain and help you solve problems more efficiently.
+Drinking water instead of fizzy or caffeinated drinks is also more beneficial for keeping you fresh and alert.
 Stay with a balanced diet and exercise.

 Some simple hacks to improve your study habits:

 - Find a good place to study.
 This could be a quiet library, a study room in your dorm, or even a corner of your bedroom.
 Make sure the space is free from distractions, and you have everything you need to study, such as your textbooks, notes, and laptop.

 - Minimize distractions.
 Turn off your phone, close your email, and find a way to avoid other people and noise.
 If you can’t eliminate all distractions, try to find ways to minimize their impact, such as putting your phone on silent or finding a quiet place to study.